IntegrCiTy/dblayer/scripts/README.md

 ## Customized installation process

 The installation process can be customized by defining the following variables in the terminal prior to execution:
- * `CONTAINERNAME`: name for the 3DCityDB PostGIS Docker container (default: citydb-container)
+ * `CONTAINERNAME`: name for the 3DCityDB PostGIS Docker container (default: :v3.3.1)
  * `CONTAINERTAG`: tag of the 3DCityDB PostGIS Docker container (default: none)
  * `PORT`: port for the 3DCityDB PostGIS Docker container to listen on (default: 5432)
  * `DBUSER`: user name for the 3DCityDB (default: postgres)